Universities, reskilling courses key to tripling S’pore’s AI workforce to 15,000: Experts

 As part of the new plan – dubbed National AI Strategy 2.0: AI for the Public Good for Singapore and the World – Singapore aims to triple its AI workforce by training locals and hiring from overseas.

-The group includes data and machine-learning scientists and engineers who are the backbone of translating AI into real-world apps, said Mr Wong, who is also Minister for Finance.
+The group includes data and machine-learning scientists and engineers who are the backbone of translating AI into real-world apps, said DPM Wong, who is also Minister for Finance.

 Details of when this is intended to happen were not given.